Channel Catfish On the Red!

 Manitoba Hot Bite video was created by Eric Labaupa of Hunt-Fish Manitoba

-Throughout these parts, Red River and Lake Winnipeg walleye are simply referred to as the “Greenbacks”.
-The reason is strictly to do with the incredible iridescent green colouration that runs down the entire length of the walleyes back and sides.
+Throughout these parts, the Red River and Lake Winnipeg walleye are simply referred to as “Greenbacks”.
+The reason is due to the incredible iridescent green colouration that runs down the entire length of the walleye’s back and sides.
 This colouring is believed to be caused by the lime deposits found in Lake Winnipeg.
 No other walleye fishery on the continent produces a more spectacularly coloured walleye.

-Over the past thirty years, the Red River has gained a wide spread and international reputation throughout the angling community for producing HUGE trophy walleye.
+Since the 1980’s, the Red River has gained a wide spread and international reputation throughout the angling community for producing HUGE trophy walleye.
 The Red River’s trophy walleye fishery has earned the reputation as a WORLD CLASS sport fishing destination.
-During late September and well into October, huge trophy walleye enter the Red River in pursuit of their favorite food source, the emerald shiner minnow.
+During late September and well into late October and early November, huge trophy walleye enter the Red River from Lake Winnipeg in pursuit of their favorite food source, the emerald shiner minnow.
 This Red River phenomenon is simply referred to as the FALL GREENBACK RUN.
 Every fall, thousands of anglers from all over North America descend upon the region and the Red River in search of that trophy of a lifetime.
 The Red River is also home to the annual “Walleye Masters Cup”, a competitive fishing tournament.
 This event has gained a reputation as being one of the Provinces premiere one day tournaments.
 Anglers from all over Manitoba, Northwest Ontario, and Saskatchewan put their skills to the test as they compete for thousands of dollars in cash and prizes.

-Beginning sometime in early December, when the ice begins to form on the Red River and Lake Winnipeg, or known locally as “Big Windy”, an “all-new” season gets underway.
-Ice-fishing enthusiasts from far and wide make their way to the Red River and Lake Winnipeg to pursue the dream of landing that trophy of a lifetime, and make no mistake, many dreams become realities on these two World Class ice fishing venues.
-Walleye weighing 10-pounds or more and 28 inches plus are commonly caught every fall and winter.
-Many agree, that a new world record walleye could one day be caught from Lake Winnipeg.
+Beginning usually in early December, when the ice begins to form on the Red River and Lake Winnipeg, or known locally as “Big Windy”, an “all-new” season gets underway.
+Ice-fishing enthusiasts from far and wide make their way to the Red River and the South Basin of Lake Winnipeg to pursue the dream of landing that trophy of a lifetime.
+Make no mistake, many dreams become realities on these two World Class ice fishing venues.
+Walleye weighing 10-pounds or more and 28 inches plus are commonly caught each winter.
+Many would agree that a new world record walleye could one day be reeled in from Lake Winnipeg.
 But it’s not only walleye that you can expect in these waters.
 Don’t be surprised at the abundance of Sauger or if you’re lucky, you might even pull in a Lake Sturgeon or Channel Catfish through the ice while ice fishing the Red River.

 Fishing on the Red